carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 {% include {{ site.snippets }}/cluster/specific-node-info.snip %} -->

-> ## Compare Your Computer, the Head Node and the Worker Node
->
-> Compare your laptop's number of processors and memory with the numbers you
-> see on the cluster head node and worker node.
-Discuss the differences with
-> your neighbor.
->
-> What implications do you think the differences might have on running your
-> research work on the different systems and nodes?
-{: .discussion}

 > ## Differences Between Nodes
 >
 > Many HPC clusters have a variety of nodes optimized for particular workloads.
 > Some nodes may have larger amount of memory, or specialized resources such as
 > Graphical Processing Units (GPUs).
 {: .callout}

-With all of this in mind, we will now cover how to talk to the cluster's scheduler, and use it to start running our scripts and programs!

 {% include links.md %}